MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 To customize your report, you need to link the process to your own workspace, and a paid Power BI license is needed.
 The specific license you need depends on the data size of the process data.
 To learn more about Power BI licensing, go to [Power BI pricing](https://powerbi.microsoft.com/en-us/pricing/).

-## Prerequisites
+## Prerequisites - NEEDS REVISION

-Before you start using process advisor, make sure you have the following prerequisites:
+Before you start using process mining capabilities, make sure you have the following prerequisites:

 - Process mining licenses